-Up until a few years ago, most people had never heard of the Zika virus before.
-While the virus had been around for many decades, it was not until around 2007 that documented infections started to come to light.
-Between 2007 and 2014, there were some outbreaks but even so the majority of people would probably never have heard of the virus.
+Up until a few years ago, most people had never heard of the Zika virus.
+Even though the virus has been around for decades, it wasn’t until around 2007 that documented outbreaks started to come to light.
+Between 2007 and 2014, there were some large outbreaks.
+Even so, the majority of people probably had still never heard of the virus.

-In 2015, however, this all changed.
-Since then there have been a number of major outbreaks, which helped to catapult this virus into a household name.
-Many people these days have heard of the virus because of the well documents outbreaks over the past few years.
-However, things now seemed to have calmed down – so just what happened to the Zika virus epidemic?
+In 2015, all of this changed.
+Since then, there have been a number of major outbreaks.
+These outbreaks helped to catapult this virus into becoming a household name.
+Nowadays, many people have heard of the virus because of the well-documented outbreaks of the past few years.
+Things now seem to have calmed down.
+So, what exactly happened to the Zika virus epidemic?

-Despite the epidemics that took place over recent years, in 2016 the World Health Organization decided that the virus was no longer a Public Health Emergency of International Concern, and as such it was downgraded.
-This emergency state had been in place since the start of 2016 following the major outbreaks the previous year.
+Despite the outbreaks in recent years, in 2016, the World Health Organization (WHO) decided that the virus was no longer a Public Health Emergency of International Concern.
+As such, they downgraded the Zika virus in November 2016.
+This emergency status had been in place since February 2016, following the major outbreaks of the previous year.

-However, the fact that WHO downgraded the virus does not mean that it has disappeared.
-Officials from the group said that the importance of the virus had not been reduced and said that it would be working on a long term response to controlling the virus.
-WHO has stated that Zika outbreak is still an issue and in Zika virus news stated that the crisis was still ongoing even though the emergency state of the virus had been downgraded.
+However, the fact that the WHO downgraded the virus doesn’t mean that it’s disappeared.
+Officials have said that the virus is no less important.
+They’ve also said that they would be working on a long-term response to controlling the Zika virus.
+The WHO has stated that Zika outbreaks are still an ongoing issue, even though they had downgraded the emergency state of the virus.

-The cause of the virus is the Aedes mosquito, which is able to transmit this disease.
-Lack of control over mosquito populations has resulted in increased concern over the spread of the virus but officials believe that sustainable control of the mosquito populations is the most effective way of preventing transmission of the virus.
+The carrier of the virus is the Aedes aegypti mosquito, which can transmit this disease to humans.
+A lack of control over mosquito populations has resulted in increased concern over the spread of the virus.
+But officials believe that sustainable control of the mosquito populations is the most effective way of preventing Zika virus transmission.

-However, concerns have arisen over the fact that the virus can be transmitted in other ways apart from via mosquito bites.
-This includes transmission via sexual contact, blood transfusions, transplants, and transmission from mother to baby.
+However, concerns have arisen over the fact that there are additional ways to transmit the virus apart from via mosquito bites.
+These include transmission via sexual contact, blood transfusions, transplants, and transmission from mother to baby.

-Experts have stated that research into tackling the Zika virus problem is ongoing and funding has been made available to various scientific groups and researchers to further delve into this problem.
-There are also more resources available for researchers and lots of collaborations taking place so that affected areas can work together in order to learn more about the spread and control of Zika.
+Experts have stated that research into tackling the Zika virus problem is ongoing.
+Various scientific groups and researchers have received funding to further research this problem.
+There are also more resources available for researchers, and a lot of collaboration is taking place.
+This means that affected areas can work together to learn more about the spread and control of Zika.